Ellie-x3/GameDevBlog/content/posts/first.md

 Where -o is the project directory it will create.

-# Project has beed made
+# Project has been made
 Now that you successfully created your project with either VS 2022 Tempplates or via dotnet we will check out the code.

 Firstly the files it created: Most of these we can ignore for now